rorycl/timeaway/README.md

 be conveniently saved or bookmarked.

-The calculation method uses a 180 day moving window to calculate the longest compound trip length (`windowDaysAway`).
-Where more than one window has the same `windowDaysAway` the window with the earliest start date is reported.
+The calculation method uses a 180 day moving window to calculate the longest compound trip length (`daysAway`).
+Where more than one window has the same `daysAway` the window with the earliest start date is reported.

 The `/trips` POST endpoint can be interacted with over json.
 This command: